DeeNewcum/termdetect/doc/customize_fingerprintsdb.md

-## Adding or modifying fingerprints in the fingerprint database
+## How to add or modify fingerprints in the fingerprint database

 The fingerprints.src file can be placed in three possible places: (higher ones take precedence)